Dobovedo?

 At this point Dobo, in addition to being proper noun, became a verb.

 Fast-forward a couple years.
-One sunny afternoon I was out on the local club ride and told someone this little story when they asked about the name.
-Quickly my Dobo nickname caught on out there, to the point where I most newer riders don’t even know my real name.
+One sunny afternoon I was out on the local club ride and was telling a fellow rider this little story when they asked about the name.
+Quickly my Dobo nickname caught on out there.
+It got used to the point where most newer riders didn’t even know my real name.

 So where does -vedo come from?
 Glad you asked.

-I sometimes have the urge to go to the front of the paceline for the last climb of the day and pull until I absolutely crack and then go off the back, unable to finish the ride with the rest of the pack.
-I’m usually riding with cyclists who are of a much better caliber than I am, so doing this is fairly amusing to them.
+When we’re out riding in a pack, I would sometimes get the urge to go to the front of the paceline for the last climb of the day and pull until I absolutely crack and then go off the back of the group, content to finish the ride at my own pace.
+I was usually riding with cyclists who are of a much better caliber than I am, so doing this was fairly amusing to them.
 In cycling this is known as a lead-out, although coming from me it was usually a pretty slow one!
-Right about the time I first started doing this, Jose Azevedo2 was earning a little recognition in Le Tour day France3 by “burying himself on the climbs in defense of team leader [Lance] Armstrong”.
+Right about the time I first started doing this, Jose Azevedo1 was earning a little recognition in Le Tour day France2 by “burying himself on the climbs in defense of then team leader Lance Armstrong”.
 Displaying the same tendencies, albeit with much less skill, my Dobo nickname jokingly became Dobovedo.
-It also has a tendency to evlove into the likes of Dobokourov, Dobolini, etc.

 Now you know and I bet you’re sorry you asked!